-The rumors are out there: dates can help you have a better diet, an easier pregnancy, and a breeze in the delivery room… But how much much is fact and fiction?
+The rumors are out there: dates can help you have a better diet, an easier pregnancy, and a breeze in the delivery room.
+But how much is fact and how much is fiction?

 It’s time to look at the facts behind this potential pregnancy superfood, and learn how you can incorporate them into your picky, craving-packed pregnancy diet.

 It’s been whispered through the ages: six dates a day keeps the birthing pains away.
 Is it true?

 Yes!
 Dates have been used as a superfood for around 7000 years, and have been produced for agriculture for the past 5,000.
 Their history of being consumed for health benefits predates many other superfoods we have come to love, making them a reliable fruit choice.

 They’re an important part of a healthy diet, packed with tons of nutrients vital for helping your body thrive.
 This is amplified most significantly during pregnancy.